Eclalang/LearnEcla/HowToStart/ReadMe.md

 `list: store set of variable`

-`string: store set of variable, indexable with an other variable`
+`map: store set of variable, indexable with an other variable`

+### list and array

+Like presented above, some variable are set of variable.

 ### Creation
 Now that you know the types, we will create our first variable.